joaoryff/Groceries---group7/README.md

 # Groceries---group7

+## Author

-Project by Joao, Chloe, Jordan and Yannick
+Project by Chloe, Joao, Jordan and Yannick

+## Introduction

+A simple grocerie shopping site pulling data from a back-end.

+## Functionality

+The front end and backend are completly independant.